abbbi/virtnbdbackup/README.md

 `Note:`
 > Not all libvirt versions support the flag required to read the checkpoint
 > size.
-If the estimated checkpoint size is allways 0, your libvirt version
+If the estimated checkpoint size is always 0, your libvirt version
 > might miss the required features.

 ## Backup threshold